BlogHBatch Apr

 Furthermore, contractual measures need to be taken, including a contractual agreement signed by the provider to maintain confidentiality.

-“With cloud computing services, a bank doesn’t need to invest so much in expensive IT infrastructure anymore.
+“With cloud computing services, a company doesn’t need to invest so much in expensive IT infrastructure anymore.
 At the same time, they can benefit from the high-performance hardware computing speed that specialist service providers have to offer.”

 A practical guide to help Swiss banks move to the cloud